UWA-BIOL4408-Marine-Ecology/Analysis-lobster-density/4_lobster-density_advanced-plots.md

 ## A note on geom\_smooth()

-Geom\_smooth() will calculate SE around a fitted model dependent on the method argument.
-This SE is based a simplest model, as specified in the method argument, and is unlikley to be appropriate for the sampling design or data analysis model you have used.
+A word of caution, geom\_smooth() will calculate SE around a fitted model dependent on the method argument in the function.
+This SE is based on model, as specified in the method argument, and is unlikley to be appropriate for the sampling design or data analysis model you have used.

 In the case of this example lobster density data, the sampling design involes multiple locations and sites, which may have been analysed with